kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

 resources.

 The `targetRef` field MUST be an exact replica of the `PolicyTargetReference` struct included in the Gateway API.
-Where possible, we recommend using that struct directly instead of duplicating the type.
+Where possible, it is recommended to use that struct directly instead of duplicating the type.

 ### Policy Boilerplate
-The following structure can be used as a starting point for any Policy resource using this API pattern.
+The following structure MUST be used as for any Policy resource using this API pattern.
+Within the spec, policy resources may omit `Override` or `Default` fields, but at least one of them MUST be present.

 ```go
 // ACMEServicePolicy provides a way to apply Service policy configuration with